 COLUMNS NAME EXPLANATION COLUMNS NAME EXPLANATION 41-46 (Two other conditions) Two other conditions with the same function as the first condition in Col- umns 38-40.
-The field-output conditions for a given field are considered in an and relation.
-If a field must be included 48-75 Constant or Edit Control Word Either a constant (numeric or alpha- meric) or an edit control word that is being used or defined. unconditionally in an output line, Columns 38-46 are blank.
+The field-output conditions for a given field are considered in an and griden field are considered in an 48-75 Constant or Edit Control Word Either a constant (numeric or alpha- meric) or an edit control word that is being used or defined. unconditionally in an output line, Columns 38-46 are blank.
 76-77 Page Page number of this specifications sheet, located in the upper right-hand corner.
 47 Zero Suppress Z to zero-suppress a field without using an edit control-word.
 78-80 Card Number The first twenty lines of each sheet are prenumbered.